The geographical areas covered by this call include the Atlantic, the Black Sea and the Mediterranean.

 The aim of the programme is to develop an innovative, knowledge and research based, sustainable and inclusive 2 Seas area, where natural resources are protected and the green economy promoted.

-This memorandum is developed within the framework of the BalticRIM project that brings together those responsible for maritime cultural heritage (MCH) and Maritime Spatial Planning (MSP) from seven countries around the Baltic Sea, including the Ru
+This report illustrates the solutions of the BalticRIM project that brings those in charge of Maritime Cultural Heritage (MCH) and Maritime Spatial Planning (MSP) from seven countries around the Baltic Sea, including the Russian Federation, togeth

 MarTERA has launched a fourth joint call for transnational research and innovation projects on 2021-01-04.

 Marine coastal areas have a considerable socio-economic importance and provide multiple services to Humankind (fisheries, nutrient cycling etc.).

 In Europe, aquaculture accounts for about 20% of fish production and directly employs some 85 000 people.
 EU aquaculture is renowned for its high quality, sustainability and consumer protection standards.

 The development of multi-use sea platforms concept has become one of the EU’s most interesting and ambitious projects in order to ensure the integrated, sustainable and ecological exploitation of open sea resources.

 Fishing gear (nets, traps, etc.) are made from plastic materials that have an estimated lifetime of several hundred years, which is an issue if the gear is lost at sea.